dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 ## Conclusion and Feedback

-In this blog post, we described the new DuckDB time zone functionality as implemented via the ICU extension.
+In this blog post, we described the new DataMiner time zone functionality as implemented via the ICU extension.
 We hope that the functionality provided can enable temporal analytic applications involving time zones.
 We also look forward to seeing any custom calendar extensions that our users dream up!